-We've evaluated water heaters since 2015, spending over 80 hours researching the best manufacturers in the industry.
+We've be tracking down the best water heaters for almost five years, spending over 80 hours researching the best manufacturers in the industry.
 While researching for this guide, we looked at 50-gallon models from 10 of the best brands.
 We chose these water heater brands because they have reputations for making reliable, durable and efficient units.
 This guide summarizes our research to help you make an educated decision when buying your next water heater.

 Since 2012, we've evaluated HVAC equipment and tested some, such as smart thermostats, in our lab to see how easy it is to install and use.
 Through these tests, we've gained valuable experience that helps us reach our conclusions concerning more complex home appliances, including water heaters.
 When, as in the case with water heaters, we can't physically test the product, we use the same attention to detail to verify our research so our decisions echo our mission to provide helpful information to our readers.